Brussels with Kids | Best Things To Do | Where To Stay

 We’ll guide you through the top things to do in Brussels with kids, such as visiting the impressive Atomium, seeing dinosaurs at the Museum of Natural Sciences, enjoying the wonders of Mini Europe, or having a blast at the Children’s Museum and Lego Discovery Center.
 With so many options, you won’t have a dull moment in this European capital.

-So, get ready for a family adventure in Brussels!
-Here are the best things to do in Brussels with kids and where to stay – with practical tips from a local!
+Discover best things to do in Brussels with kids, where to stay and practical tips from a local.

 In a Nutshell